 You will rarely be criticised for keeping your cross relatively brief.
 A French chair or even a US chair might praise you for that.
 So my co-author and I are stopping now.

 Laurence Shore is a partner at BonelliErede.
-The author would like to thank Amal Bouchenaki, counsel at Herbert Smith Freehills, for her contribution as co-author of this chapter.
+The author would like to thank Amal Bouchenaki, a partner at Herbert Smith Freehills, for her contribution as co-author of this chapter.